m-wells/AlignedBinaryFormat.jl/README.md

 ```

     x = 3×2 Array{Float64,2}:
-     -10.0       0.435165
+     -10.0       0.435817
-       0.564481  0.159203
+       0.332386  0.162485
-       0.814773  0.959416
+       0.376674  0.69332

 ## Why not use `JLD/HDF5`?
- 1. They do not support memory mapping of any Julia `isbits` primitive type (see [here for supported data types](https://github.com/JuliaIO/HDF5.jl/blob/master/doc/hdf5.md#supported-data-types)).
+ 1. They do not support memory mapping of **any** Julia `isbits` primitive type (see [here for supported data types](https://github.com/JuliaIO/HDF5.jl/blob/master/doc/hdf5.md#supported-data-types)).
- 2. When memory mapping they can often return an array as a `ReinterpretArray` forcing the use of `AbstractArray` in `Type` and `Function` definitions.
+ 2. When memory mapping they often return an array as a `ReinterpretArray` forcing the use of `AbstractArray` in `Type` and `Function` definitions.

 ```julia